cashubtc/nuts/pol.md

 ## Abstract

 This document specifies a synchronized, epoch-based, stateless Proof of Liabilities (PoL) auditing scheme using a 256-depth Sparse Merkle Sum Tree (MS-SMT) with compact bitmasked sibling proofs and automated OpenTimestamps (OTS) commitments on-chain.
-This scheme allows wallets and external auditors to mathematically verify the solvency of a Cashu mint.
+This scheme allows wallets and external auditors to mathematically verify the outstanding liabilities of a Cashu mint.

 ---

 ## Architecture Overview

 A Cashu mint acts as a custodian of backing assets.
-Solvency is proven using two synchronized 256-depth Sparse Merkle Sum Trees (MS-SMT):
+Outstanding liabilities are proven using two synchronized 256-depth Sparse Merkle Sum Trees (MS-SMT):
 1. **Issued Tree (Promises):** Tracks all signed blinded messages $B'$.
 2. **Spent Tree (Proofs Used):** Tracks all spent proof secrets $Y = \text{hash\_to\_curve}(\text{secret})$.